 A homogenous workforce limits the capabilities of medicine, containing it within the parameters of a single lens and a particular set of values.
 The medical workforce should instead reflect the variety of patients for which they provide care.

 “Diversity in nearly every profession is important.
 In health care, doctors and other health care workers from different cultures and backgrounds bring their unique perspectives to share with colleagues and patients.
-This helps improve our processes for providing care and helps us be more understanding and responsive to our patients’ needs,” explains Dr. Lisa Doggett, Family Physician.
+This helps improve our processes for providing care and helps us be more understanding and responsive to our patients’ needs,” explains Dr. Lisa Doggett, a family physician in Austin, Texas.

 “It is important for physicians to be diverse in large part because our patients are diverse,” she adds.
 “If we can understand our patients’ belief systems and values, we will be able to provide better care for them.”